 Situations In Which An Adjuster Will Suspect Fraud In A Personal Injury Case

-There are inconsistencies in how the incident occurred.
-When the claimant describes what happened and is inconsistent with the details, changes the story after the fact, or if another individual give misrepresentations or fabrications, the adjuster will look more closely at the case to check its validity.
+- There are inconsistencies in how the incident occurred.
+When the claimant describes what happened and is inconsistent with the details, changes the story after the fact, or if another individual gives misrepresentations or fabrications, the adjuster will look more closely at the case to check its validity.

 If you have questions about what will raise the eyebrows of an insurance claims adjuster and lead to the suspicion of fraud, an attorney can help.
 Call the Law Offices of Rancaño & Rancaño at (209) 850-7379 today.